 - Be aware if you experience any of the symptoms listed and consider eliminating alcohol completely for a period of 6-8 weeks to identify if this is a trigger.

-If you would like to know more about going sober for October, please read the additional articles:
+If you would like to know more about going sober for October, further information is available at the following links:

 Want to know more?